Presidential Elections and the Stock Market

 Here’s wishing you a happy, healthy, and prosperous 2020 filled with love, laughter, and joy!

-If you have worries about uncertainty during this upcoming election cycle, please give us a call at 913-393-1000 or fill out the form below.
+If you have worries about uncertainty during this upcoming election cycle, please give us a call at 913-393-1000 or schedule a complimentary consultation below.
 We’re here to help you understand how your retirement plan will react to certain market circumstances.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.